GijsvanDulmen/sample-gitops-argocd/README.md

-## ArgoCD GitOps
+# ArgoCD GitOps

-Add more text later and more and more
+A sample repository for a training about ArgoCD, Crossplane and GitOps practices.

+## Usage
+Check out the cluster directory for starting.